Monitoring Great Lakes benthos from the R/V Lake Guardian 2013

 2/23

-For this project, researchers spend about one month aboard the 180 R/V Lake Guardian.
+For this project, researchers spend about one month aboard the 180-foot R/V Lake Guardian.
 There are a number of rooms for bunking, a galley, and scientific labs on board.
 Research takes place 24 hours a day.

 3/23